AmeemRahman45/Task-Management-Web-App-/README.md

 <h1>📝 Task Manager 📝</h1>
 <p>
-    Welcome to the Stylish Task Manager project!
+    Welcome to the Task Manager project!
 This web application allows users to manage tasks efficiently with an intuitive and visually appealing interface.
 </p>
 <br>
 <h3>🚀 Features</h3>